 - 1. The Colonial Government closed the forest area. - 2.
 They could not graze their cattle or collect their fuel wood. - 3.
 Changes affected their lives badly. - 4.
-They felt that their traditional rights were being denied by the British government.
-4. They felt that their traditional rights and their traditional rights are selected.5.
+They felt that their traditional rights were being denied by the British government. - They telt that their traditional rights for building roads.
 They were also forced to do Begar for building roads.